Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Proof of Proposition 20.7.

-Note that $\chi_{\text{\bf p}}^s$ is a distributional form so the existence of pull back is not automatic.
-However we can show that the pull-back exists and the right hand side of (\ref{q45Usformula}) is a smooth differential form by Lemma \ref{toricmmultsectU} (4).
+Note that because $\chi_{\text{\bf p}}^s$ is only a distributional form, existence of the pull-back thereof is not automatic.
+However using Lemma \ref{toricmmultsectU} (4) we can show that the pull-back exists and the right hand side of (\ref{q45Usformula}) gives rise to a smooth differential form.